Guidelines for parents and students attending SETU Waterford Music School

 Please ensure your child has contact phone numbers written clearly in their homework notebooks in the case of any difficulty.

-All students @WIT Music School are expected to meet high standards of behaviour and conduct both in the Music School and at public performances.
+All students @SETU Waterford Music School are expected to meet high standards of behaviour and conduct both in the Music School and at public performances.

-Running and Climbing are not permitted anywhere in the WIT Campus Building.
+Running and Climbing are not permitted anywhere in the SETU Waterford Campus Building.

 At the beginning of each year parents are advised to complete the ‘Student Contact Details’ form and return to your teacher.
 It is important the office has up to date information for all students, and in the case of primary school children the designated adults responsible for collecting the children.